 Like all of us, the building’s residents are using their mobile devices practically every waking hour.
-A resident could, in theory, use an app on their mobile device to set up “home” and “away” thermostat schedules, and even control the thermostat remotely, from wherever they are.
+A resident could use an app on their mobile device to set up “home” and “away” thermostat schedules, and even control the thermostat remotely, from wherever they are.

 Residents use Bluetooth technology on their mobile devices to complete the process of pairing their phones to the thermostat.

 And finally, there’s the Zigbee element.
 Zigbee is the communication protocol that’s driving an explosion of IoT devices that we as a society use every single day.
 Zigbee is a low-powered radio wave technology that can ultimately communicate across long distances by hopping across shorter distances.
 It avoids channel interference with Wi-Fi because of its low power.
 Zigbee devices can “talk” to one another forming a ‘mesh’ network.

 There is a powerful opportunity in all of this.
 It’s the combination of all three in a single smart device: Wi-Fi, Bluetooth, and Zigbee; one device that utilizes all three.
 Telkonet has engineered such a device.

 We call it the Touch Combo.
 With the Touch Combo, there’s something for everyone: